B'nei Mitzvah

 When can I request a B'nei Mitzvah date?

-Members of Temple Israel of Alameda can request a date for their child's B'nei Mitzvah when their child is in the fourth grade.
-Children need to be at least thirteen at the time of their B'nei Mitzvah.
+Members of Temple Israel of Alameda can request a date for their child's B'nei Mitzvah when their child is in the fifth grade.

 When do I pay the B'nei Mitzvah fee?

 A family can begin paying the B'nei Mitzvah fee as soon as a date is confirmed.
-Installment payments can be done over one, two, three, or four years.
-The fee must be paid in full prior to the simcha.
+Installment payments can be done over one, two, or three years.
+The fee must be paid in full at least two months prior to the simcha.

-There is no cost for members to request a date prior to the year it will occur.
-Please remember: dates are not set in stone.
+There is no cost for Temple Israel members to request a service date.
+However, families must be members in good standing (not lapsed or former), and the program fee must be paid in advance to ensure we can appropriately compensate the tutor and service leader.
+Please note that dates are subject to change.
 As a small congregation, we have a lot of flexibility in scheduling B'nei Mitzvah ceremonies.
 We have often found it beneficial to postpone ceremonies in order to provide students with ample time to fully embrace their responsibility for their Judaism.
-Our primary goal is to make this a meaningful event.
+Our primary goal is to make this a meaningful event and to minimize stress on the child.

 What is the fee for a B'nei Mitzvah?